apollographql/subscriptions-transport-ws/README.md

 - `id: string` : subscription ID of the subscription to be terminated

 ### Server -> Client
+#### SUBSCRIPTION_SUCCESS
+The server sends this message to confirm that it has validated the subscription query and is subscribed to the triggers.
+- `id: string` : ID of the subscription that was successfully set up

 #### SUBSCRIPTION_FAIL
 Server sends this message upon failing to register a subscription.
+It may also send this message at any point during the subscription to notify the client the the subscription has been stopped.
 - `errors: Array<Object>` : array of errors attributed to the subscription failing on the server
 - `id: string` : subscription ID of the subscription that failed on the server